Applies to: SQL Server on Azure VM

-Azure maintains virtual machine images for all supported major releases of SQL Server on all editions for both Windows and Linux.
-For more information, see the complete list of Windows VM images and Linux VM images.
+Azure maintains virtual machine (VM) images for all supported major releases of SQL Server on all editions for both Linux and Windows.
+For more details, see the complete list of Linux VM images and Windows VM images.

 Are existing SQL Server virtual machine gallery images updated?

-Every two months, SQL Server images in the virtual machine gallery are updated with the latest Windows and Linux updates.
-For Windows images, this includes any updates that are marked important in Windows Update, including important SQL Server security updates and service packs.
+Every two months, SQL Server images in the virtual machine gallery are updated with the latest Linux and Windows updates.
 For Linux images, this includes the latest system updates.
+For Windows images, this includes any updates that are marked as important in Windows Update, including important SQL Server security updates and service packs.
 SQL Server cumulative updates are handled differently for Linux and Windows.
 For Linux, SQL Server cumulative updates are also included in the refresh.
 But at this time, Windows VMs are not updated with SQL Server or Windows Server cumulative updates.

 Can SQL Server virtual machine images get removed from the gallery?

 Yes.
 Azure only maintains one image per major version and edition.
 For example, when a new SQL Server service pack is released, Azure adds a new image to the gallery for that service pack.
 The SQL Server image for the previous service pack is immediately removed from the Azure portal.
 However, it is still available for provisioning from PowerShell for the next three months.
 After three months, the previous service pack image is no longer available.
 This removal policy would also apply if a SQL Server version becomes unsupported when it reaches the end of its lifecycle.

 How do I create a Linux virtual machine with SQL Server?